Remarks on mean curvature flow solitons in warped products: Invariance by a -parameter group of isometries

-In particular, $\Sigma$ is a mean curvature flow soliton in the hyperplane $b^\perp$ with respect to $X - \langle X, b \rangle b$ with constant $c$ (and $\Sigma$ is minimal if $X=b$). \end{thm} \begin{proof} The proof is identical, using as $B$ the parallel translation of $b$ and noting that $[X, B] =0$.
+\begin{proof} The proof is identical, using as $B$ the parallel translation of $b$ and noting that $[X, B] =0$.
 Lemma \ref{lem_splitting} guarantees the splitting in the direction of $B$, and the fact that $\Sigma$ is a soliton in the hyperplane $b^\perp$ is a straightforward consequence. \end{proof}

-\begin{thm} Let $\psi:M^m\to\RR^{m+1}$ be an oriented complete, mean curvature flow soliton with respect to the position vector field of $\RR^{m+1}$ with soliton constant $c$.
+\begin{theorem} Let $\psi:M^m\to\RR^{m+1}$ be an oriented, connected, complete mean curvature flow soliton with respect to the position vector field of $\RR^{m+1}$ with soliton constant $c$.
 Assume that, for some fixed origin $o \in M$,

 where $B_r$ is the geodesic ball of $M$ centered at $o$.
 Suppose that $\langle B,\nu\rangle$ has constant sign for a chosen unit normal $\nu$ to $M$ and a parallel unit field $B$.
 If